milenbubi/webcameras/README.md

 This project showcases online BCCP cameras across Eastern Europe.

-- **Frontend:** Built with React and MUI5, using React components and Material UI for styling.
+- **Frontend:** Built with React and MUI5, using React components and Material UI for styling
-- **Backend:** PHP scripts handle visit tracking and statistics.
+- **Backend:** PHP scripts handle visit tracking and statistics
 - **Database:** MySQL
 - **Hosting:** Hostinger